-- 3.5.1 To be eligible to sit for the ARE examination, an applicant must: - 3.5.1.1 Submit a completed application to the Board, accompanied by the filing fee established by the Board: - 3.5.1.1.1 The application fee is waived for first-time applicants. - 3.5.1.2 Provide satisfactory evidence of meeting the education requirement as set forth in these rules; - 3.5.1.3 Submit five references indicating good reputation and ethical character, three of which must be architects; and - 3.5.1.3.1 If an applicant cannot provide three references from architects, five references must still be submitted along with an explanation as to why the professional references cannot be submitted. - 3.5.1.4 Submit verification that the applicant has established an NCARB record for the purpose documenting architectural work experience. - 3.5.2 All applications for the ARE Examination will be reviewed by the Board.
+- 3.5.1 To be eligible to sit for the ARE examination, an applicant must: - 3.5.1.1 Submit a completed application to the Board, accompanied by the filing fee established by the Board; - 3.5.1.1.1 The application fee is waived for first-time applicants. - 3.5.1.2 Provide satisfactory evidence of meeting the education requirement as set forth in these rules.
+Such evidence shall be received directly from the institution at which the education was received, the institution's authorized agent, or NCARB; - 3.5.1.3 Submit five references indicating good reputation and ethical character, three of which must be architects; and - 3.5.1.3.1 If an applicant cannot provide three references from architects, five references must still be submitted along with an explanation as to why the professional references cannot be submitted. - 3.5.1.4 Submit verification that the applicant has established an NCARB record for the purpose documenting architectural work experience. - 3.5.2 All applications for the ARE Examination will be reviewed by the Board.